homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-02-page-titles-descriptions.md

 {% endraw %}
 {% endhighlight %}

 Homeflow has a general fallback for each category of page should you not opt to customise the wording.
 Should you want to customise your titles and descriptions, head to: ``/configure/website/content/content/list``.
 If you scroll down you will see the various chunks available for the different categories of page.
-We tend to add a mixture of Liquid and plain text to give the user or indeed the search engine some useful information.
-For example, a typical ``property details`` page title could be:
+A typical ``property details`` page title could be:

 {% highlight html %}
 {% raw %}